lucrnz/mypli/mypli-main/README.md

 Edit the `.env` file accordingly.

-> 💡 **Info**: Any PATH is relative to this directory, so if you want to go back to the root of the project you will need to do it like this: ../ or just specify an absolute path.
+> 💡 **Info**: For PATHS: To go back to the root project folder, use "../" or an absolute path.
+Keep in mind that all paths are based on this current directory.

 | Variable | Description |
 | --- | --- |